tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

     <li>'arpack'</li>
     <li>'randomized'</li>
     </ul></li>
-<li>for 'SFM':<br>Choose a base estimator from which the
+<li>for 'SFM', 'RFE' and 'RFECV:<br>
-             transformer is built.
-The estimator must have either a feature_importances_ or coef_ attribute
+Choose a supervised learning model.
+The estimator must have either feature_importances_ or coef_ attribute after fitting.
+You can use a model from the ATOM package (add _class or _reg after the model name to specify a classification or regression task respectively, e.g. solver='LGB_reg').
-             after fitting.
 No default option.
-You can use a model from the ATOM package.
-No default option.</li>
-<li>for 'RFE':<br>Choose a supervised learning estimator.
-The
-                 estimator must have either a feature_importances_
-                 or coef_ attribute after fitting.
-You can use a model from the ATOM package.
-No default option.</li>
-<li>for 'RFECV':<br>Choose a supervised learning estimator.
-The
-                   estimator must have either feature_importances_
-                   or coef_ attribute after fitting.
-You can use a model from the ATOM package.
-No default option.</li>
+Note that the RFE and RFECV strategies don't work when the solver is a CatBoost model due to incompatibility of the APIs.</li>
 </ul>
 </blockquote>